 When a user clicks on a universal link iOS looks at the user’s recent choices to determine whether to open an app or a web page.
 If the user has tapped a universal link to your app, and then opened your site in Safari by tapping the breadcrumb button, iOS will remember that choice, and continue to open the site in Safari, even if the user wants to go back to the app.

-This user is essentially stuck in web view by mistake. iOS won’t re-open the app unless the user knows to tap in the Smart App Banner on the web page, and this can’t be reversed on the developer side - it’s up to the user to navigate through a banner, or press and hold until options open on the link, selecting ‘Open in App’.
+This means that the user is essentially stuck in web view by mistake. iOS won’t re-open the app unless the user knows to tap in the Smart App Banner on the web page, and this can’t be reversed on the developer side.
+It’s up to the user to navigate through a banner, or press and hold until options open on the link, selecting ‘Open in App’.

 Some users could then believe the app is somehow broken, whereas it’s the deep linking experience which is preventing them from accessing the application they want.